 The short answer is that for most adults with cancer or a history of cancer, vaccination against COVID-19 is recommended, but there are factors for people with cancer to consider first.

-In this article, oncologist Halle Moore, MD, discusses vaccine safety and what cancer patients and survivors should know.
+In this article, oncologist Halle Moore, MD, discusses vaccine safety for those who have (or have had) cancer.

 Cancer is a high-risk condition